ericala9/devventures/README.md

 ## From R to React: how I stumbled into the world of code

-It all started in July 2025, when a family friend called me, slightly panicked — he needed a developer for a volunteer project I was already part of.
+It all started in July 2025, when I got a call from an unknown, out-of-state number.

+Turns out it was a slightly panicked family friend who needed a developer for a volunteer project I was already involved with.

-I'm a statistician, I code in R, and I work far away from anything web-related.
+I'm a statistician; I’ve been coding in R since 2009, and I work far away from anything web-related.
 I said I probably couldn’t help.

-He replied: “That’s already enough!” and scheduled an interview with the dev team.
+He replied, “That’s all we need!” — and scheduled an interview with the dev team.

 I went in thinking they’d turn me down.
-But the desperation was so real, they took me in.
+But they didn’t.

+Getting out of my comfort zone, I downloaded VS Code on my brand-new computer, which didn’t even have RStudio installed yet.

-And so began the devventures begin:
+And so the devventures began:

-- I joined without knowing HTML, CSS, or JavaScript
+- I joined without knowing what JavaScript was.
-- Had never used GitHub Desktop
+- Had only a vague idea of what CSS was.
-- Didn’t know what a Pull Request was
+- Didn’t know what a Pull Request was.
-- Thought styled-components were a type of clothing
+- Thought styled-components were a type of clothing.
-- I insalled VS Code in my brand new computer before I installed RStudio

 But I studied.
 A lot.

-Eleven weeks later, I delivered my first real card: sorting a table, with interactivity, controlled state, and React styling.
+Eleven weeks later, I delivered my first real feature: sorting a table — with interactivity, controlled state, and React styling.

-Before the deadline.
-With clean commits, well, commiting to main branch out of naivety.
-And a deploy (even if Vercel tried to troll me).
+All before the deadline, with clean commits (well… mostly — I was still committing directly to main out of pure naivety).

 I don’t know if I’m a dev yet.
-But I do know that with the right people on my side, my devventures are being epic.
+But I do know that, with the right people on my side, my devventures are turning out to be epic.

 And if you think you don’t know enough to start… maybe you already have everything you need.